afni/afni/doc/afni_sphinx/programs/afni_proc.py_sphx.rst

                To process in orig space, remove -volreg_tlrc_warp.
                To apply manual tlrc transformation, use -volreg_tlrc_adwarp.
                To process as anat aligned to EPI, remove -volreg_align_e2a.

-             * Also, consider '-volreg_align_to MIN_OUTLIER', to use the volume
-               with the minimum outlier fraction as the registration base.

              * Also, one can use ANATICOR with task (-regress_anaticor_fast, say) in the case of -reml_exec.